abilicious/Data-Engineering/README.md

                inter-column relationships in some instances might degrade performance.
 Ensure you are fully aware of your design decisions and document it

+##  ACID properties and RDBMS

+Four cruial properties define relational database transations: atomiity, onsisteny, isolation and durability - Typially alled ACID
+#### 1. Atomicity
+       Defines all the elements that make up a complete database transaction.
+#### 2. Consistency
+       Defines the rules for maintaining data points in a correct state after a transaction.
+#### 3. Isolation
+       Keeps the effct of a transaction invisible to pothers until it is committed to avoid confusion.
+#### 4. Durability
+        Ensures the data changes becomes permanent once the transaction is committed.

 ## NoSQL / Unstructured / Semi Structured Databases ![MongoDB_Logo svg (1)](https://user-images.githubusercontent.com/114623144/197126191-c019ad97-872b-4dec-a16b-09f1b4a19063.png)